Waterford Suir Valley Railway: Route

-The Dan Donovan Tunnel under the Waterford Bypass was specifically built to facilitate the line's continued operation towards Waterford City.
+The Dan Donovan Tunnel under the Waterford Bypass was specifically built to facilitate the line's continued operation towards Waterford City when the line's route had to be modified to accommodate the new motorway.
+The long term goal remains to extend the line in as far as Grattan Quay within the city though this would likely require the use of tram tracks for the last kilometer.

 Though the line extends as far as a new platform at Bilberry just to the east of Waterford City, scheduled trains mostly run as far as Gracedieu Junction before turning back.
-Some pre-booked trains run the full length of the line to accommodate groups arriving by coach at the Bilberry coach and car park.
-Apart from the passing loop in Kilmeaden, the line is single track for the length of the route.
+Pre-booked trains do run the full length of the line to accommodate groups arriving by coach at the Bilberry coach and car park and the railway can be contacted to make such arrangements.
+Apart from the passing loop in Kilmeaden, the line is single track for the length of the route though a second passing loop is being planned by the Lime Kilns at Killoteran near Mount Congreve.